How to Get a Service Dog - Things to Know & Steps to Follow

-Under federal laws, no one can ask for documentation to prove that the dog is a service dog under the ADA.
+Under federal and ADA laws, no one can ask for documentation to prove that the dog is a service dog.
 You may be asked two questions: "Is the dog a service animal required because of a disability?" and "What work or task has the dog been trained to perform?"

 You may not be charged a fee for the service dog, even if there is a fee for pets in your area.
 You can't be asked to leave or remove your service animal from a place of business under the ADA.